knh11545/commandline4expertsearchers/README.md

 4. search the records of the old search (using the query strings created as above),
 5. NOT the old records out of the new search result.

 Steps 1 and 2 are a matter of seconds when using command line tools.

 Examples are given here for PubMed and Ovid MEDLINE.
-There are two scripts, [`extract_accession_numbers`](./bin/extract_accession_numbers) and [`an2query`](./bin/an2query) that make this easier.
+There are two scripts, [`extract_accession_numbers`](./bin/extract_accession_numbers) and [`an2query`](./bin/an2query) that make this much easier.
+See below in the section "Build reusable scripts" for more information.

 #### PubMed

-Extract the PMIDs from the export files of first search:
+Extract the PMIDs from the export files of the first search:

 ```bash
 grep "^PMID- " pubmed-export-set.txt | sed -e 's/^PMID- //' > pubmed-export-set_pmid.txt